fallahn/LunarMooner/readme.md

 and [xygine](https://github.com/fallahn/xygine/wiki/Building).

 OS X:
-The CMake file is ocasionally tested on OS X and has been proven to work but as testing is intermittent due to lack of access to hardware breaking changes may unfortunately be sometime incurred.
+The CMake file is occasionally tested on OS X and has been proven to work, but as testing is intermittent due to lack of access to hardware breaking changes may unfortunately sometimes occur.
+Pull requests to fix any build errors are gratefully accepted.

 ######Contributions
 Contributions should be acknowledged and are gratefully accepted from: